 I’ve heard [or read] that you do not like to tour and prefer to stay at home and work in your own studio…

 I enjoy playing but I prefer recording because you can usually get a perfect performance on tape.
-I don’t like travelling in a tour bus all day long when I could be home practicing and writing.
+I don’t like traveling in a tour bus all day long when I could be home practicing and writing.
 I do enjoy the actual playing but not all the torture that goes with it.

 Maybe by playing more live gigs or touring abroad you might be able to broaden your fan base.
 I am sure there are many fans that might get to see you live who would then pick up the album from that experience or vice versa.